Uploading Data Files

 You must first create a dataset and describe the experiments, biosamples, and replicates used for that dataset.
 Once you have completed those steps you may upload data files.

-1. Go to the Replicate record (to find Replicate records, go to the Dataset, select the Experiment and then you’ll see a listing of Replicates for that Experiment).
+1. Go to a Replicate record (to find Replicate records, go to the Dataset, select the Experiment and then you’ll see a listing of Replicates for that Experiment).
 You will see sections for various data types such as: sequencing, processed, track, imaging, and/or mesh data files.

 2. For the data type section related to your data, click the Add Record button.
 A new browser tab opens with the data entry form.